-This set of plates, and two pages of them that follow, depict the Newell "Doubting Thomas" Specimen of the Doubled Edge Lettering variety of Washington Presidential Dollars.
-Here is the story, as it was related to me by the finder's son, Bill Newell:
+This set of plates depict the Newell "Doubting Thomas" Specimen of the doubled-edge lettering variety of Washington Presidential Dollars.
+Here is the story, as related to by the finder's son, Bill Newell:

-Finally, Bill decided to just go ahead and buy some rolls anyhow, which he did.
+Finally, Bill decided to just go ahead and buy some rolls anyhow.
 He took them over to his father's house and talked him into to taking a couple of them just for the heck of it.
-If no errors turned up, well, he could just spend the darn things.
+If no errors turned up, well, he could just spend them.
 His mother, Rose, who was a little more amenable to the project, selected a couple of rolls from the dozen or so that Bill had brought, and "Doubting Tom" grudgingly picked out a couple of rolls for himself.
 And then set them aside and forgot about them.

 20 of 67